-- 5. The factors that must exist before it can be said that, on the balance of probabilities, extrinsic allergic alveolitis or death from extrinsic allergic alveolitis is connected with the circumstances of a person's relevant service are: - (a) inhaling, from an antigenic source, the specific antigen responsible for the extrinsic allergic alveolitis, before the clinical onset of extrinsic allergic alveolitis; or - (b) inhaling, from an antigenic source, the specific antigen responsible for the extrinsic allergic alveolitis, within the 30 days immediately before the clinical worsening of extrinsic allergic alveolitis; or - (c) inability to obtain appropriate clinical management for extrinsic allergic alveolitis.
+- 5. The factors that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting extrinsic allergic alveolitis or death from extrinsic allergic alveolitis with the circumstances of a person's relevant service are: - (a) inhaling, from an antigenic source, the specific antigen responsible for the extrinsic allergic alveolitis, before the clinical onset of extrinsic allergic alveolitis; or - (b) inhaling, from an antigenic source, the specific antigen responsible for the extrinsic allergic alveolitis, within the 30 days immediately before the clinical worsening of extrinsic allergic alveolitis; or - (c) inability to obtain appropriate clinical management for extrinsic allergic alveolitis.